vanilla/htmlawed/src/htmLawed/htmLawed_README.txt

   `Version number - Release date.
 Notes`

+  1.2.1 - 15 May 2017.
+Fix for a potential security vulnerability in transformation of deprecated attributes

   1.2 - 11 February 2017.
 (First beta release on 26 May 2013).
 Added support for HTML version 5; ARIA, data-* and microdata attributes; 'app', 'data', 'javascript' and 'tel' URL schemes (thus, 'javascript:' is not filtered in default mode).
 Removed support for code using Kses functions (see section:- #2.6).
 Changes in revisions to the beta releases are not noted here.

   1.1.22 - 5 March 2016.
-Improved testing of attribute value rules specified in '$spec'.
+Improved testing of attribute value rules specified in '$spec'

   1.1.21 - 27 February 2016.
-Improvement and security fix in transforming 'font' element.
+Improvement and security fix in transforming 'font' element

   1.1.20 - 9 June 2015.
-Fix for a potential security vulnerability arising from unescaped double-quote character in single-quoted attribute value of some deprecated elements when tag transformation is enabled; recognition for non-(HTML 4) standard 'allowfullscreen' attribute of 'iframe.'
+Fix for a potential security vulnerability arising from unescaped double-quote character in single-quoted attribute value of some deprecated elements when tag transformation is enabled; recognition for non-(HTML 4) standard 'allowfullscreen' attribute of 'iframe'

   1.1.19 - 19 January 2015.
-Fix for a bug in cleaning of soft-hyphens in URL values, etc.
+Fix for a bug in cleaning of soft-hyphens in URL values, etc

   1.1.18 - 2 August 2014.
 Fix for a potential security vulnerability arising from specially encoded text with serial opening tags

   1.1.17 - 11 March 2014.
-Removed use of PHP function preg_replace with 'e' modifier for compatibility with PHP 5.5
+Removed use of PHP function preg_replace with 'e' modifier for compatibility with PHP 5.5.

   1.1.16 - 29 August 2013.
 Fix for a potential security vulnerability arising from specialy encoded space characters in URL schemes/protocols

   1.1.15 - 11 August 2013.
 Improved tidying/prettifying functionality

   1.1.14 - 8 August 2012.
-Fix for possible segmental loss of incremental indentation during 'tidying' when 'balance' is disabled; fix for non-effectuation under some circumstances of a corrective behavior to preserve plain text within elements like 'blockquote'.
+Fix for possible segmental loss of incremental indentation during 'tidying' when 'balance' is disabled; fix for non-effectuation under some circumstances of a corrective behavior to preserve plain text within elements like 'blockquote'

   1.1.13 - 22 July 2012.
 Added feature allowing use of custom, non-standard attributes or custom rules for standard attributes